infinitered/ProMotion-map/README.md

 ProMotion-map provides a PM::MapScreen, extracted from the popular RubyMotion gem [ProMotion](https://github.com/clearsightstudio/ProMotion).

-ProMotion-map is maintained by [Infinite Red](http://infinite.red), a web and mobile development company based in Portland, OR and San Francisco, CA.
+ProMotion-map was created by [Infinite Red](http://infinite.red), a web and mobile development company based in Portland, OR and San Francisco, CA. While you're welcome to use it, please note that we rely on the community to maintain it.
+We are happy to merge pull requests and release new versions but are no longer driving primary development.

 ## Installation